luizfdias/waes-assignment/README.md

 ### Configuration

-Before to get a development env running, it's necessary to setup some configurations in "appsettings.json".
+In order to get the development environment running, it is first necessary to set up the configurations in 'appsettings.json'.

 This API works with two storage types to store the data that will be analyzed (Memory cache and Azure Blob Storage).
-To setup this settings, the AppSettings:StorageType must be set as following:
+To set up the settings, the AppSettings:StorageType must be set as following:

 ```
   "AppSettings": {